ctools/ctools/doc/source/users/faq.rst

   Consequently, for short observation times (below 30 hours), unbinned analysis is faster, while for longer times it is advantageous to use a binned analysis.
-  If you want to take the energy dispersion into account (which is required if your analysis covers the lowest energies), you need to use unbinned analysis, since binned analysis does not yet implement energy dispersion.
+  If you go to very low energies, either make sure that you have enough energy bins in a binned analysis to sample properly the strong drop in the effective area towards small energies, or better, use unbinned analysis.
   If you'd like to fit a Gaussian line to your data you may also prefer unbinned over binned analysis, as the fine sampling required to resolve the line may require a prohibitive large number of energy bins for a binned